 As a pre-med major, Corianne Rogers ’12 fell in love with laboratory research.
 Her goal was to become a doctor, and after an internship at St. Jude Children’s Research Hospital, the Honors College student was well on her way.

 Delvon Blue ’12 wants to care for underserved populations in North Carolina.
 "I want to help address the restricted health care access for minority populations," he says.
 A senior in the Honors College, Delvon appreciates the challenging academic environment, mentorship and internships that are preparing him for medical school.

 As a high school student, Ivan Penado wasn’t really the type to join clubs or participate in extracurricular activities, but you would never guess that if you met him today.
 In fact, he never thought he would go to college - the expenses associated with higher education made college completely out of reach and beyond any serious consideration.
 But a field trip paired with a call encouraging him to apply for an ACCESS scholarship changed his life.

 Brianna Oliver ’11 wanted to see the world, so she approached her education at Appalachian from an international perspective.
-An internship in Cambridge, England, led to an overseas trip to Ecuador, where her fluency in Spanish and ability to connect with the local people were critical to her research on the impact of the oil industry on indigenous communities in the Amazon Rain Forest.
+An internship in Cambridge, England, led to an overseas trip to Ecuador, where her ability to connect with the local people was critical to her research on the impact of the oil industry on indigenous communities in the Amazon Rain Forest.

 Michelle Kamen believes in the importance of teaching peace.